Improving Software Supply Chain Security

 Developers often copy open source code from shared public libraries like Github to get everyday components.
 Why waste valuable time writing code to take a message from one field to another when someone else has already done it?
 The ease of use is why 90% of modern applications leverage open source code.

-However, many organizations lack insight into open source dependencies.
+However, many organisations lack insight into open source dependencies.
 The unchecked nature of open source code can lead to crippling attacks like Apache Log4j, a widely used open source software.
 Cybercriminals exploited a critical flaw in the Log4j logging framework and inserted malicious code to compromise vulnerable systems.
 It is estimated that Log4j impacted upwards of three billion medical devices that used Java, according to the FDA.

 System management tools